dubersfeld/sharewood-locksmith/README.md

 I present here a new version of a previous photo sharing demo project.
 This version uses a local Keycloak authorization server and OIDC protocol.
 Here are the prerequisites for running this project:

-A recent Docker installed (I use 19.03.13)
+A recent Docker version installed (I use 19.03.13)
-A recent Maven installed (I use 3.6.0)
+A recent Maven version installed (I use 3.6.0)

 An IDE such as STS can help but is not required.